 Change detection in protected areas and the wider countryside

 Overview: Sentinel-1 and -2 analysis-ready data (ARD) are already used for detailed habitat mapping across the UK, but evidence on habitat condition and change over time is lacking.
-In 2019, JNCC developed a proof-of-concept web-delivered service which uses ARD to track change over time at a site and highlight changed areas on a map.
-In collaboration with Historic Environment Scotland, Natural England, Natural Resources Wales and Scottish Natural Heritage, JNCC is enhancing the service and testing it in eight pilot areas across the UK.
-End users will evaluate its utility for monitoring the condition of habitats and historical landscape features in protected sites and the wider landscape.
-Their feedback will inform future development and scaling-up of this service, with the potential to reduce costs and improve policy delivery through better targeting of survey and management resources.
+In 2019, JNCC developed a proof-of-concept web-delivered service which uses ARD to track change over time at a site and highlights changed areas on a map.
+In collaboration with Historic Environment Scotland, Natural England, Natural Resources Wales and Scottish Natural Heritage, JNCC has enhanced the service and tested it in eight pilot areas across the UK.
+End users evaluated its utility for monitoring the condition of habitats and historical landscape features in protected sites and the wider landscape.
+Their feedback has informed current development and scaling-up of this service, with the potential to reduce costs and improve policy delivery through better targeting of survey and management resources.

 Mapping change in peat detection